 - Using a small cookie scoop add the cookies to a parchment or silicone-lined cookie sheet.

 - Bake for 20-25 minutes or until lightly brown around the edges.

 - Allow cookies to cool before drizzling with the orange-flavored icing.

 - Allow the icing on the cookies to set for about 10 minutes before eating and storing.

 - Store cookies in the refrigerator for up to 5 days or freeze for up to 3 weeks.

 Keto Orange Icing

-- Combine in a small bowl the confectioners sugar-substitute and start with adding 4 tablespoons of heavy whipping cream and more by tablespoons if the icing needs to be thinned.
+- Combine in a small bowl the confectioner's sugar substitute and start by adding 4 tablespoons of heavy whipping cream and more by tablespoons if the icing needs to be thinned.

-- To this mixture add the 1/4 teaspoon of orange extract.
+- To this mixture add 1/4 teaspoon of orange extract.